brunozrk/brunozrk.github.io/_posts/2019-07-30-building-faceted-search-with-elasticsearch-for-e-commerce-part-1.md

 Good, we built the presentation of the faceted search, but that approach is not the ideal.
 We have two poblems here:

-- First: If we need remove or add a new property to that products, we will need change our query removing or adding the new property.
+- First: If we need remove or add a new property to that products, we would need to change our query removing or adding the new property.
 It is not good.
 - Second: Brand, color and department works pefectly for shoes, but lets say we also want sell beers in our store (why not?).
-The color does not make much sense, we will need different queries for differents types of products.
+The color does not make much sense, we would need different queries for differents types of products.

 In the next article, we'll see how to solve theese problems.
 See you.